2046/onekey/README.md

-# OneKey - one key install apps
+# OneKey - One key install apps & system settings

-Install the applications needed for a new system with one click, get the system into working condition quickly.
+Install the applications and system settings needed for a new system with one click, get the system into working condition quickly.

 ## Installation